Dimension-six matrix elements for meson mixing and lifetimes from sum rules: Conclusions

 \subsection{Acknowledgements}

-We are grateful to V. Braun for illuminating discussions and to A. Grozin and A. Pivovarov for pointing out to us that some of the color factors in Eqs.~\eqref{eq:r_def}, \eqref{eq:weight_function} and \eqref{eq:B_NoInt} were set to their QCD values in an earlier version of the manuscript.
+We are grateful to V. Braun for illuminating discussions and to A.~Grozin and A.~Pivovarov for pointing out to us that some of the color factors in Eqs.~\eqref{eq:r_def}, \eqref{eq:weight_function} and \eqref{eq:B_NoInt} were set to their QCD values in an earlier version of the manuscript.
+We wish to thank G.~Tetlalmatzi-Xolocotzi for poiting out that a wrong input value was used in our numerical code for $\Delta M_q$ and $a_\text{sl}^q$.
 This work was supported by the STFC through the IPPP grant.